 We then enter mediation in order to achieve an agreement between all interested parties.
-If this method is unsuccessful, we file a trust contest proceeding to the New York Surrogate Court.
+If this method is unsuccessful, we file a trust contest proceeding to the North Carolina or New York Surrogate Court.
 Under New York law, you must file the petition with the Court within six years following the death of the trust’s creator.

 Schedule an appointment with Parisi, Coan & Saccocio, PLLC, if you are looking to dispute a trust.
 Contact our office today at (914) 228-7448.